Grahack/bjdevlib/README.md

 3. Go to project properties -> AVR/GNU C Compiler -> Symbols, add symbol TB_12_DEVICE or TB_5_DEVICE (depends of your model), add F_CPU=8000000UL symbol for all configurations

-4. Go to AVR/GNU C Compiler -> Directories, add include path for "bjdevib/tbseries/include" folder for all configuration
+4. Go to AVR/GNU C Compiler -> Directories, add include path for "bjdevlib/tbseries/include" folder for all configuration

  4.1 If you want to use same LCD library, as in example, add "lcdlib" to include path for all configurations

-5. In project explorer create folder "bjdevilib", add existing items - all files from "bjdevib/tbseries/src" folder
+5. In project explorer create folder "bjdevlib", add existing items - all files from "bjdevlib/tbseries/src" folder

  5.1 If you want to use same LCD library, also add "lcd_lib.c" from "lcdlib" folder